tubatechdynamics/offerings/resources/ai-grant-writing.md

 ## Introduction

 Writing grant proposals can feel like chasing a laser pointer—especially for small nonprofits with limited resources.
 But fear not!
-Just like a cat that always lands on its feet, ChatGPT is here to help you navigate the process with grace and efficiency.
+ChatGPT is here to help you navigate the process with precision and efficiency.

 In this guide, we’ll walk you through how to use ChatGPT to craft compelling grant proposals, even if the idea of artificial intelligence feels a bit intimidating.
 Writing grants is crucial for nonprofit success, and we’re here to offer step-by-step instructions, detailed prompts, and plenty of guidance to help you get your paws on that funding.